Skip to main content

 • Notes for things your team should know (e.g., “Always wants pink, never red”)

-• Marketing preferences showing whether they’ve opted in to email and SMS
+• Marketing preferences showing whether they’ve opted in to marketing emails

 Loyalty